WMTU/wmtu.mtu.edu/station-documents.md

 1. To provide Michigan Technological University and the surrounding community with alternative high quality radio programming.
 2. To provide the students of Michigan Technological University with an opportunity to participate in the operation of a radio station.
+3. To organize and facilitate events which might provide the student body and local community with concerts, shows, fundraisers, and other opportunities of social significance.

 ____